GeoMOER/geoAI/docs/units/_unit03/unit03-03-01_EX_FFS.md

 ```
 ## Leave-Location-out Cross-Validation

 Use a Leave-location-Out cross-validation as spatial cross-validation.
 For this purpose, the pixels of all polygons are separated into folds, with the function CreateSpacetimeFolds, using their ID.
-The folds are then passed to the trainControl function as an index.

 ```r